Which patients are suitable for SDR

 What will happen if my child is not suitable or I choose not to continue with SDR referral for my child?

-Only a very small number of patients will get better control of their legs after SDR.
-If your child is not going to get help with SDR the team will outline other treatment options.
+If SDR is not felt to be a good therapy for your child, the team will outline other treatment options.
 These will be more likely to help your child.

 The path to SDR can be a long process.
 This is to make sure that the right children get treated.
 Some children can be in the system for a few years before a final decision is made.

 You are able to withdraw your child at any stage.
-If you remove your child from the SDR tests you can opt to change your mind at a later stage.
+If you remove your child from the SDR pathway, you can opt to change your mind at a later stage.

 Children with CP have different needs.
 Many children are able to lead full and happy lives with muscle training and movement.